nodekit-io/nodekit-darwin/README.md

 * (February 2016) Added [roadmap](http://roadmap.nodekit.io) for tracking contributions and future plans
 * (February 2016) Removed the last of the Objective-C and C code;  the entire framework on Darwin platforms is now pure Swift 2.x including the rewritten POSIX sockets layer that makes full use of GCD, is non blocking, and contains no external dependencies;  we may end up releasing as `{NK} Sockets` as while there are lots of good Objective-C libraries, there are fewer Swift versions (and almost none without a tiny C dependency which we've eliminated) and we had to cobble this together from a few complementary sources.
 * (January 2016) Updated to use all core darwin JavaScript Engines, harmonized the API to industry standard (e.g, Electron subset for front end, JavaScriptCore like for back end) and refactored out {NK} Scripting and {NK} Electro and associated docs in the process
-* (December 2015) Updated for Swift 2.0 and refactored for iOS and OS X.
+* (December 2015) Updated for Swift 2.0 and refactored for iOS and macOS.
 * Master branch contains Node.js v0.12.x (working).
 * Node.js V4.x branch available but not in accelerated development.